Smudge (Monica and Friends)

-Cassius, known as Smudge (originally Cascão – Portuguese for a dirt layer that may appear on the human skin when not washed frequently - in the Brazilian version) is one of the main characters of Monica's Gang.
-He was created in 1961 and since 1982 has his own printed comics appearing weekly on the newsagents.
-Mauricio de Sousa, his creator, says he based the character on a child he knew while growing up in Mogi das Cruzes.
+Mauricio says he based the character on a child he knew while growing up in Mogi das Cruzes.
 The child was a friend of his brother Márcio, and was also not too hygienic.
 Since the friendship did not last, Mauricio never recalled his real name.
+His characterization has been both praised and criticized, becoming one of the best-known characters in the series.